How the digital divide affects our families

 Who is eligible for low-cost internet services?

-- Families the receive CalFresh food assistance (SNAP) or MediCal
+- Families that receive CalFresh food assistance (SNAP) or MediCal

 - Families that have children who receive free or reduced-price school lunch

-- Senior over the age of 65 who receive Supplemental Security Income (SSI)
+- Seniors over the age of 65 who receive Supplemental Security Income (SSI)